-STRENGTHENING MAKER COMMUNITIES
+CONNECTING AND STRENGTHENING MAKER COMMUNITIES

 The workshops are hosted by volunteer design / maker professionals and students, who finance this work through crowd-funding - which we help set up!
-This shifts power back into the hands of all people: You do not need to be connected to money, large organizations or have a long list of qualifications to participate in giving back to your fellow makers.
+This shifts power back into the hands of all people: You do not need to be connected to money, large organizations or have a long list of qualifications to participate in giving back to your fellow Makers.

-REBUILDING THROUGH MAKING
+DIVERSIFICATION THROUGH MAKING

 We primarily work with communities who wish to revegetate denuded landscapes, by cultivating highly diverse managed forest systems with native vegetation, that reinstates lost ecosystem services* and that supports human and wildlife communities.

-We often hear about diversification of food-crop systems, and believe we can further diversify such schemes through cultivation of materials.
+We often hear about diversification of food-crop systems, and believe we can further diversify such schemes through cultivation of materials: